LAAC-LSCP/laac-lscp.github.io/docs/logistics.md

 ## Getting in

 Our lab (LSCP) is the only one on the 4th floor of the Jaurès building (29 rue d'ulm).
-Two ways of getting here:
+In Oct 2025, there was construction work going on in the garden, so you could only come in through 29 rue d'Ulm.
+You can wait for someone to open the door for you, or ring to gain access by the guard who's sitting by the entrance.
+Tell the person who opens for you who you are meeting in the LSCP - they'll let you through.
+This building is called Jaurès.
+Go through the glass doors that are right in front of the entrance, and either take the stairs or the very slow but effective elevator to the left.
+The LSCP is on the 4th floor.

-1. You can come into the ENS through the 24 rue lhomond entrance; there is a buzzer on the right of the door, and a guard will buzz you right in.
+Once the garden construction work is over, another way may be possible: Come into another ENS building through the 24 rue lhomond entrance; there is a buzzer on the right of the door, and a guard will buzz you right in.
 You can then follow the signs to the bâtiment Jaurès.
-Once inside Jaurès head up to the 4th floor.
 You'll see the stairs right away - in fact, you have to go up 5 steps to get to the ground level.
-If you'd rather not take the stairs up to the 4th floor, you'll find a very slow but effective elevator to the left after you've come up the 5 steps.
-If you're carrying something heavy or have mobility difficulties, prioritize the second option.
+If you're carrying something heavy or have mobility difficulties, prioritize going through the 29 rue d'ulm option.

-2. Alternatively, you can come in through 29 rue d'Ulm, but you need to wait for someone to open the door for you.
-You can wait and tell a passerby that you're meeting Dr. Cristia at the LSCP - they'll let you through.
-Or you can call me & I'll come down to meet you.
-When you make it in, go through the glass doors straight ahead.
-The elevator will be on your right, or you can take the stairs up to the 4th floor.
+Once you get to the fourth floor, you'll find the entrance to the lab, for which you always need a card.

-The lab is open from 9am to 7pm.
+The lab is open from 9am to 7pm for those who have a card.
+If you have a card and want to access outside these hours, you'll need to submit a request.
+Ask Alicia about it.

 - you need your card to re-enter the lab after going to the restroom